 - 1. Attach one ferrite core [A] to the cable 40 mm away from the scanner unit. - 2.
-Attach one ferrite core [B] near the cable connector. - 3.
-Connect the cable [C] to the scanner. - Attach the safety blocks [D] behind each hinge (x 1 ea.).
+Attach one ferrite core [B] near the cable connector.
+NOTE: The ferrite core is provided as an accessory with the mainframe. - 3.
+Connect the cable [C] to the scanner. - Attach the safety blocks [D] behind each hinge (x 2 each).
 NOTE: These blocks prevent the ARDF from falling over if it is opened too far.